 Is Microsoft planner a good tool for those that do not have a PPM tool?
-It is not Project Server or a PPM tool replacement but does seem to offer good support for collaboration in projects (and in regular operational functions).
-Would your Project Management Office find this tool useful, maybe project and team managers would get better engagement with this type of tool.
+It is not Project Server or a PPM tool replacement.
+But does seem to offer good support for collaboration in projects (and in regular operational functions).
+Would your Project Management Office find this tool useful,?maybe project and team managers would get better engagement with this type of tool.

 Microsoft Planner does seem to remove some of the difficulty that some organisations have with effective tracking using MS Project and other planning tools.
 As you can see in the Microsoft Planner example video below it is quick to learn and easy to use.

-There are a range of things it does not do for project managers but it does allow simple tracking through collaboration and active, dynamic involvement of the team in driving activities forward.
+There are a range of things it does not do for project managers.
+But it does allow simple tracking through collaboration and active, dynamic involvement of the team in driving activities forward.

 It is a tool worth trying in small to medium organisations with no PPM and Office 365 business subscription already in use.